 Italian beekeepers have gone on hunger strike over neonicotinoids.
 They want to get the neonicotinoids banned in Italy.
 They have also launched a petition and are appealing for signatures from all over the world.

-The petition is in Italian - for the petition (opens new window) click
+The petition is in Italian - (link no longer functional).

 If you wish to add your name to the petition, click 'Invia' to send.